Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransform/index.md

     + [`transformToSpatialDomainWithGAllDerivatives`](/classes/wvtransform/transformtospatialdomainwithgallderivatives.html) transforms from the spectral domain (k,l,j) to the spatial domain (x,y,z) using the G-modes, returning the transformed variable an its derivatives.
     + [`transformUVEtaToWaveVortex`](/classes/wvtransform/transformuvetatowavevortex.html) transform fluid variables $$(u,v,\eta)$$ to wave-vortex coefficients $$(A_+,A_-,A_0)$$.
     + [`transformWaveVortexToUVWEta`](/classes/wvtransform/transformwavevortextouvweta.html) transform wave-vortex coefficients $$(A_+,A_-,A_0)$$ to fluid variables $$(u,v,\eta)$$.
++ Nonlinear flux and energy transfers
+  + [`energyFlux`](/classes/wvtransform/energyflux.html) returns the energy flux into each coefficient
+  + [`nonlinearFlux`](/classes/wvtransform/nonlinearflux.html) returns the flux of each coefficient as determined by the nonlinear flux operation
+  + [`nonlinearFluxOperation`](/classes/wvtransform/nonlinearfluxoperation.html) The operation responsible for computing the nonlinear flux
 + Masks
   + [`maskForAliasedModes`](/classes/wvtransform/maskforaliasedmodes.html) returns a mask with locations of modes that will alias with a quadratic multiplication.
   + [`masksForAllFlowConstituents`](/classes/wvtransform/masksforallflowconstituents.html) Returns six 'masks' (matrices with 1s or 0s) indicating where the six
   + [`masksForFlowConstituents`](/classes/wvtransform/masksforflowconstituents.html) Returns a sets of 'masks' indicating where different solution types live in the Ap, Am, A0 matrices.
-+ Nonlinear flux and energy transfers
-  + [`nonlinearFluxOperation`](/classes/wvtransform/nonlinearfluxoperation.html) The operation responsible for computing the nonlinear flux
 + Validation and internal unit testing
   + [`validateTransformationMatrices`](/classes/wvtransform/validatetransformationmatrices.html) used to confirm if $$S$$ and $$S^{-1}$$ are inverses
 + Write to file